Kronuz/Xapiand/docs/_docs/reference-guide/schemas/field-types/date-type.md

       "_day": 15,
       "_time": "13:30:25.123"
     },
-    "_accuracy": [ "day", "month", "year"]
+    "_accuracy": [ "day", "month", "year" ]
   }
 }
 ```
 {% endcapture %}
 {% include curl.html req=req %}

 ## Optimized Range Searches

 Data types like date and numeric are often used for range search.
-Due to the range searches are performed with [values](https://xapian.org/docs/facets.html) there are not equally fast like term search, to improve the performance of the search we can use the keyword `_accuracy` which index as terms thresholds and are added to the query to improve the filtering and searching for the values.
+Due to the way
+range searches are implemented, searchig for values is not as performant as
+seaching by terms.
+To improve the performance of the search, Xapiand uses the
+`_accuracy` keyword, which indexes terms for value thresholds which later are
+used during the querying to improve the filtering and searching.

 In the above example terms for the day, month and year are generated.

-## Date Math former
+## Date Math Former

 Date math form allow compute math operations in the date before the indexation.
 The expression starts with an anchor date, which can either be now, or a date string ending with \|\|.
 This anchor date can optionally be followed by one or more maths expressions: